Vanishing Theorem for Hodge Ideals on smooth hypersurfaces: The vanishing theorem for Hodge ideals of -divisors with isolated singularities

 \section{The vanishing theorem for Hodge ideals of $\QQ$-divisors with isolated singularities}

-In this section, we will prove Theorem \ref{vanishing_isolated_sing}.
-Notice that in the case $d=1$, i.e $X = \PP^{n-1}$, the condition in part $(3)$ is simply $l \ge m-n-1$ (this condition will appear in the proof) which is a result due to Musta\c t\u a and Popa, see \cite[Variant 12.5]{Hodge_ideals_Q1} and \cite[Variant 4.5]{BingYi}.
+In this section, we prove Theorem \ref{vanishing_isolated_sing}.
+Notice that in the case $d=1$, i.e $X = \PP^{n-1}$, the condition in part $(3)$ is simply $l \ge m-n-1$ (this condition will appear in the proof), in which case the assertion is a result due to Musta\c t\u a and Popa, see \cite[Variant 12.5]{Hodge_ideals_Q1} and \cite[Variant 4.5]{BingYi}.
 Thus in this section, we only consider the case $d \ge 2$.